fabiomadge/Automat/README.md

 The name of a state can be anything that can be stored in a String.

+	0: '0''1'..'5'->small '6'..'7''8''9'->big

+You can assign multiple characters to one result.
+To make this even easier you can use ranges.

 ## Quick start

 The easiest way to get started is to simply clone the repository: